cswendrowski/HumbleBundleBot/README.md

 ![](https://s33.postimg.cc/z4e17ukxb/Capture.png)

 ## Changelog
+`11/8/2018` - You can now opt-in to Developer Messages - we will only send these out in case of major outages to indicate when the Bot is down for maintenance and when it is back up.
+This message type is currently only valid for Discord webhooks.

 `5/23/2018` - We now support the ability to register any webhook instead of just Discord webhooks.
 If you register a Discord webhook the experience is still the same and you will receive Discord formatted messages.